 HAPS provides numerous programs thoughout the year to educate and raise awareness about Parkinson's disease.
 Some programs are intented for specific audiences and others are open to anyone interested in attending and learning more.
 See more information below...

-Started in 2011, the HAPS Summer Lecture Series.
-Started in 2011, this series, held during the months of June, July and August, provides participants an opportunity to take a break from the heat and hear experts present on topics relevant to improving everyday life with Parkinson's disease.
+Get ready for the 9th Annual HAPS Summer Lecture Series.
+Started in 2011, this series, held during the summer months provides participants with an opportunity to take a break from the heat and hear experts present on topics relevant to improving everyday life with Parkinson's disease.
 This year's sessions will be held Saturday, June 22nd and July 13th.
 This summer our Biennial Educational Symposium, ENGAGE, EDUCATE, EMPOWER, will be held on Satuday, August 10th.

-HAPS offers a full-day symposium, bienially, featuring local and national experts in the field of Parkinson's who are familiar with the latest in Parkinson's research, treatment and disease management strategies and is presented at no charge to attendees.
+Biennially, HAPS offers a full-day symposium, featuring local and national experts in the field of Parkinson's who are familiar with the latest in Parkinson's research, treatment and disease management strategies and is presented at no charge to attendees.
 Our newly named program, ENGAGE, EDUCATE, EMPOWER, focuses on bringing high-level education to those with Parkinson's, their families and the general public with the goal of expanding understanding and implementing long-term disease management stragegies.

-Houston Area Parkinson Society offers a quarterly educational program developed specifically for those who have been recently diagnosed with Parkinson's disease.
+Houston Area Parkinson Society offers an educational program developed specifically for those who have been recently diagnosed with Parkinson's disease.
 The four-hour program is designed as a "Parkinson's 101" course for individuals who have been diagnosed within the past three years and their family members or friends who want to learn more about the disease.

 Nina Brown has been a tireless advocate for the Parkinson's community and for medical research since she was first diagnosed in 1985.
 For about 15 years, Nina has served on the HAPS Board of Advisors as well as the Board of Directors as a member of the Executive Board as vice president and secretary, and as editor of HAPS monthly newsletter.